deanturpin/germs.dev/posts/cpp-features.md

 - `join_with`
 - `stride` -- take every nth element
 - `repeat`
+- `iota` -- infinite views may be more performant as no boundary check

 ### What's missing?
 In the standard but not supported yet.